atee001/CUDA_JPEG/README.md

 Formal Equation for Inverse Discrete Cosine Transform:
 ![image](https://github.com/atee001/CUDA_JPEG/assets/80326381/762603ba-e06a-4c15-8678-add4157c341f)

-#How is the GPU used to accelerate the application?
+# How is the GPU used to accelerate the application?

 The Discrete Cosine Transform and Inverse Discrete Cosine Transform of each 8 x 8 block can be computed in parallel as each block is independent each other.

-DCT can be computed using Matrix Multiplication following this equation:
+DCT can be computed using Matrix Multiplication following this equation where C is the DCT Matrix, X is the 8 x 8 Sub-Image, C^T is the Transposed DCT Matrix.

 ![image](https://github.com/atee001/CUDA_JPEG/assets/80326381/e6a93c1f-a053-4529-bf98-15e047126cc8)